MISP/MISP/README.md

 MISP, Malware Information Sharing Platform and Threat Sharing, core functionalities are:

-- An **efficient IOC and indicators** database allowing to store technical and non-technical information about malware samples, incidents, attackers and intelligence.
+- An **efficient IOC and indicators** database, allowing to store technical and non-technical information about malware samples, incidents, attackers and intelligence.
 - Automatic **correlation** finding relationships between attributes and indicators from malware, attack campaigns or analysis.
 The correlation engine includes correlation between attributes and more advanced correlations like Fuzzy hashing correlation (e.g. ssdeep) or CIDR block matching.
 Correlation can also be enabled or event disabled per attribute.
 - A **flexible data model** where complex [objects](https://www.misp-project.org/objects.html) can be expressed and **linked together to express threat intelligence, incidents or connected elements**.
 - Built-in **sharing functionality** to ease data sharing using different model of distributions.
 MISP can automatically synchronize events and attributes among different MISP instances.
 Advanced filtering functionalities can be used to meet each organization's sharing policy including a **flexible sharing group** capacity and an attribute level distribution mechanisms.